karabayse/edabit/README.md

 * Additive Inverse
 * Calculate the third angle of a triangle
 * Check for uppercase and lowercase letters
 * Check for even values
+* Semantic versioning determination